mlabs-haskell/cem-script/docs/goals_and_soa.md

 ## Reference apps

-Those are list of open-source DApps, what we use to demonstrate problems in folloging:
+Those are list of open-source DApps, what we use to demonstrate problems in folloving:

 * Audited production DApps
     * Agora